Explore the Levels of Change Management

 The Steps of Business Process Reengineering

-• Understand current processes – The BPR team identifies processes critical to performance, customer satisfaction and business outcomes.
+2. Understand current processes – The BPR team identifies processes critical to performance, customer satisfaction, and business outcomes.
 They document and analyze the current workflow—including inputs, tasks, outputs and interactions—to identify redundancies and unnecessary steps that cause delays or frustrate customers.

-• Design new process models – The BPR team rethinks how to complete the work without worrying about current limitations.
-They question the basic assumptions about how the entire process works.
-After ideation, they create new process designs that are streamlined and customer focused, and utilize technology.
+3. Design new process models – The BPR team rethinks how to complete the work without worrying about current limitations.
+They question basic assumptions about how the entire process works.
+After ideation, they create new process designs that are streamlined and customer-focused, and utilize technology.

-• Implement the new processes – The team outlines a detailed plan to implement the new processes, including timelines, required resources, roles and responsibilities.
-At this stage, they also develop a change management strategy to manage the transition.
+5. Implement the new processes – The team outlines a detailed plan to implement the new processes, including timelines, required resources, roles and responsibilities.
+They also develop a change management strategy to manage the transition.

 How Change Management Streamlines Business Process Reengineering

-Change management is integral to BPR because it addresses the human and organizational transformation aspects.
+Change management is integral to BPR because it addresses the aspects of human and organizational transformation.
 It ensures that the technical and operational changes meet with corresponding transformations in the organizational culture, mindset and behaviors.

 Here’s how: